pcjtse/trading-view-mcp/README.md

 # TradingView MCP Server

 A Market Control Platform (MCP) server that interacts with the TradingView platform to analyze stocks, execute mock trades, and perform market research.
+The server implements the Model Context Protocol to serve as a context provider for large language models (LLMs).

 ## Features